syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Paging.md

 		End If
 	End Sub

-	Public Sub New(ByVal orderID As Integer, ByVal customerId As String, ByVal productName As String, ByVal orderDate As DateTime, ByVal quantity As Integer, ByVal unitPrice As Double, ByVal contactNumber As Double, ByVal shipAddress As String)
+	Public Sub New(ByVal orderID As Integer, ByVal customerId As String, ByVal productName As String, ByVal orderDate As DateTime, ByVal quantity As Integer, ByVal unitPrice As Double, ByVal contactNumber As Int64, ByVal shipAddress As String)
 		Me.OrderID = orderID
 		Me.OrderDate = orderDate
 		Me.CustomerID = customerId